a-n-t-h-o-n-y/signals-light/docs/design.md

 function you are registering with the Signal holds a reference to an object that might be destroyed before the Signal is destroyed.

+This library is 'light' in terms of the boost::Signal2 library, which is thread safe, has ordered connections, and in general is more heavy-weight.

 ## Rationale

 The current signals library is too heavy to have many signals within each